buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

             hour=3,
             minute=0))

-This scheduler will perform a build each monday morning at 6:23am and again at 8:23am, but only if someone has committed code in the interim::
+This scheduler will perform a build each Monday morning at 6:23am and again at 8:23am, but only if someone has committed code in the interim::

     c['schedulers'].append(